 In order to properly monitor the safety of students and staff, each visitor must report to the Meadowview office upon entering the school building to obtain a visitor pass.
-Any visitor found in the building without a pass shall be reported to the Principal.
-Students may not bring visitors to school without prior written permission from the Principal.
+Any visitor found in the building without a pass shall be reported to the Director of Meadowview Programs.
+Students may not bring visitors to school without prior written permission from the Director of Meadowview Programs.

 If a parent/guardian wants to meet with a staff member, they should call the office to schedule an appointment prior to coming to the school in order to schedule a mutually convenient time.
-Visits for prospective students may be made through the home school in coordination with the Meadowview Principal.